AntJanus/WebDevelopment.META/Book/3-Getting Employed/3-enterprise-vs-startup.md

 One more important thing to say about technology is that a startup can be a wonderful place of learning.
 Because of the small group size, you may be required to take on responsibilities out of your comfort zone whilst building that "arrow" shape of a skillset.
 On top of that, working with cutting edge technology helps you see how that technology forms, how its bugs come up and even resolving them.

-On top of that, being one of the first few employees can shoot you into high-standing positions (like a CTO or Lead Developer); however, joining a startup too late will get you stuck.
+Being one of the first few employees can shoot you into high-standing positions (like a CTO or Lead Developer); however, joining a startup too late will get you stuck.

 ### Work environment